Skip to content

 Cutoff date

-Find out when your 3PL’s cutoff date is.
-During the holiday season, most 3PLs implement cutoff dates, after which they are not able to accept new inventory shipments.
-You will want to make sure that your inventory is inbounded to your 3PL well before their cutoff date – so that’s it’s ready to be shipped out to customers once holiday shopping commences.
+During the holiday season, most 3PLs implement cutoff dates, after which they can’t accept new inventory shipments.
+Make sure your inventory is inbounded to your 3PL well before their cutoff date, so it’s ready to ship out to customers once holiday shopping commences.

-Generally speaking, the goal of this inbounding plan is to ensure that you send the right amount of the right products to your 3PL at the right times – so that your 3PL can efficiently pick, pack, and ship those products out to customers during the holiday season.
+Once you’ve checked with your 3PL about these and other important issues, you can start creating your inbounding plan.
+Its goal is to ensure that you send the right amount of the right products to your 3PL at the right times.
+With an inbounding plan, your 3PL can efficiently pick, pack, and ship your products out to customers during the holiday season.

 The inbounding plan that you create with your 3PL should stipulate:

-• Which of your 3PL’s facilities – such as upstream distribution centers or fulfillment centers – you will send the shipments to.
-Some 3PLs – like MCF – will automatically and optimally distribute your stock across their network.
+• To which of your 3PL’s facilities, such as upstream distribution centers or fulfillment centers, will you send the shipments

-• What are the optimal inventory levels of various SKUs that you would like to maintain across your 3PL’s storage and distribution network – so that you can replenish whenever necessary.
+• The optimal inventory levels of various SKUs that you would like to maintain across your 3PL’s storage and distribution network, so you can replenish whenever necessary

 Step #3: Send your inventory to your 3PL